Winchester Mystery House

 Perhaps the most famous story attached to the house is that of a tourist.
 Upon finishing their tour, they thanked the staff and said what a great idea it was to have actors in various rooms throughout the house.
 The tourist was particularly impressed by the actress in the kitchen who played Mrs. Winchester.

-The problem was that no actors had been hired by the management.
+The problem was that the management had hired no actors.
 When the kitchen was searched, no trace of the person was found.

 Ghostly Appearances and Sounds